Wantaiq/random-color-generator/README.md

   ################################
 ```

-- When the user inputs a hue and saturation, a block with that color will be printed.
+- When the user inputs a hue and saturation request, a block with that color will be printed.

 ```bash
 $node index.js light red